 Home Hospitality Opportunity

 American families play a central role in the overall experience of international guests.
 Through time spent with US families, our visitors come to understand U.S. cultural values and our diverse way of life.
 Over 300 Virginia families, companies, and organizations have participated in hosting Legacy International visitors since 1994.
-If you would like to host in 2017 —Download Host Family Questionnaire 2017 e-form
+If you would like to host —Download Host Family Questionnaire 2017 e-form

 Contact Us for more information on how to become a host.